Pseudo-effective and numerically flat reflexive sheaves: Segre forms

 For the general case, we apply Hironaka's theorem.
 There exists a certain modification $\sigma: \tilde{X} \to X$ of $X$ such that $\sigma^* \varphi$ is locally of the form considered in the previous case, where $f$ has a simple normal crossing divisor.
 Thus the limit

 exists by the weak continuity of the direct image operator $\sigma_*$.
 By the filtering property of modifications, one can also see that the above limit is independent of the choice of the modification~$\sigma$. \end{proof} It follows directly from the proposition that the limit current is independent of the subsequence $\delta_\nu$ if the weight function $\varphi$ has analytic singularities.
-The advantage of the construction made in lemma 16 is that under the assumption that the weight function is smooth outside an analytic set of sufficient high codimension, one can show that the limit current is positive.
-This is shown in theorem 2 below. \begin{myex}{\rm We describe below a special case of the previous construction.
+It has been communicated to us by Richard Lärkäng that a similar calculation has been done in \cite{ABW19} and \cite{Bl19}.
+The advantage of the construction made in Lemma 14 is that under the assumption that the weight function is smooth outside of an analytic set of sufficient high codimension, one can show that the limit current is positive.
+This is shown in Theorem 2 below. \begin{myex}{\rm We describe below a special case of the previous construction.
 Let $E$ be a strongly psef vector bundle over a compact K\"ahler manifold $(X, \omega)$.
 Let $h_\infty$ be an arbitrary metric on $E$.
 Since $\cO_{\P(E)}(1)$ is relatively ample with respect to the projection $\pi: \P(E) \to X$, there exists $C >0$ big enough such that

 We take the above form as a smooth representative in the class $c_1(\cO_{\P(E)}(1))+C\pi^*\{ \omega\}$.
-By definition of a strongly psef vector bundle, there exists a singular metric $h_\varepsilon)$ with analytic singularities on $\cO_{\P(E)}(1)$ such that
+By definition of a strongly psef vector bundle, there exists a singular metric $h_\varepsilon$ with analytic singularities on $\cO_{\P(E)}(1)$ such that

 By the above construction, $\pi_* \left(\frac{i}{2 \pi} \Theta(\cO_{\P(E)}(1),h_\varepsilon)+C \pi^* \omega \right)^r$ is well defined for $\varepsilon$ small enough by taking that $\psi=0$.
 In the construction, all currents are positive currents.
 In particular, $\pi_* \left(\frac{i}{2 \pi} \Theta(\cO_{\P(E)}(1),h_\varepsilon)+C \pi^* \omega \right)^r$ is a closed positive current on $X$ for $\varepsilon$ small enough.
 On the other hand,